 9. eVA Fund

 eVentures Africa Fund (eVA Fund) is the first venture capital firm investing in African SME’s active in digital media.
 Broadband and Mobile Internet Access in Africa is showing tremendous growth, enabling Africans to get connected to the world.
 African SME’s are rapidly developing localized applications, content, platforms, and solutions enabling over a billion Africans to use the web for communication, business, e-learning, news, transactions.
 Majority of Small and Medium Scale Enterprises in Africa are developing customized platforms and applications that will introduce most of the African populace to the web not only for communications and news gathering but also in business, e-learning, and transactions.

 West African Synergies is an investment holding established in 2010, based in Amsterdam, the Netherlands with regional headquarters in Monrovia, Liberia.

-WAS specialises in finding and developing business opportunities that arise out of tremendous potential of West Africa.
+WAS specializes in finding and developing business opportunities that arise out of the tremendous potential of West Africa.
 The company started its operations with projects in Liberia – one of the fastest growing economies in West Africa.

 7. Africa Media Ventures Fund

 AMVF offers a combination of venture capital and business development support, involving knowledge, experience, access to proven business concepts and network.
-The normal capital investment made by the Africa Media Ventures Fund ranges from $ 20,000 to $ 200,000.
-The investors are experienced media entrepreneurs with a passion for Africa who are involved in the management of the portfolio companies through visits and board membership and their focus is on sub-Saharan Africa (with the exception of South Africa) and are currently most active in Kenya and Ghana.
+The normal capital investment made by the Africa Media Ventures Fund ranges from $20,000 to $200,000.
+The investors are experienced media entrepreneurs with a passion for Africa who is involved in the management of the portfolio companies through visits and board members and their focus is on sub-Saharan Africa (with the exception of South Africa) and are currently most active in Kenya and Ghana.